-Students are required to enroll in the First-Year Seminar course, TSTC 1101, in their first semester attending TSTC unless they have completed more than 24 credit hours.
+Students are required to enroll in the First-Year Seminar course, TSTC 1102, in their first semester attending TSTC unless they have completed more than 24 credit hours.
 Please see detailed information regarding the course and exemptions in the Advising section under First-Year Seminar course.

-TSTC 1102 will be offered for students at the Harlingen campus.
+TSTC 1102 will be required for the students on the Harlingen campus, but is available statewide.
 See your program advisor for more information.